 The graph shows the output voltage from a Lucas E3L dynamo (unmodified '6V' unit with 60 Watt rating) across a range of speeds for the DVR2 and another common regulator.
 A 40 Watt bulb was used as a test load.
 The much higher output from the DVR2 between 2,500 and 3,500 makes a huge difference in the effective battery charging at modest dynamo speeds.
 (Typically equating to road speeds of 35 to 50 mph on many popular classics.)

 There are many references to the DVR2 on these classic marque newsgroups - just use the forum's search facilities:

 Poor sparks from your magneto, difficult starting from hot?
-Often the cause is a failed condensor (capacitor).
+Often the cause is a failed condenser (capacitor).
 Brightspark Magnetos offer an innovative and cost effective solution.
-And a wealth of magneto related solid information.
-These guys really know their onions (one of them is based in France).
+And a wealth of magneto and much other electrics related solid information.
+These guys really know their onions (well one of them is based in France).

 A number of businesses use our electronic regulator units and fit them inside original regulator shells to maintain original appearance.
 One such is Classic Dynamo & Regulator Conversions.
 If in doubt please ask who supplies their regulators.
 It may also be of interest to search the web for references to DVR2, 3 & 4 to view a growing number of articles showing users own fitment of our regulators.